mmiranda222/.statsuite/content/install-source-code/windows-stat-core-services.md

 ![.Stat Core topology disseminateData](/images/stat-core-topology-disseminateData.PNG)

-Execute the Dbup tool (*DotStat.DbUp.dll*) with the parameters to create and initialize the Disseminate DotStatSuiteCore_Data database.
+Execute the DbUp tool (*DotStat.DbUp.dll*) with the parameters to create and initialize the Disseminate DotStatSuiteCore_Data database.

 `Replace SA_USER and SA_PASSWORD` with the Microsoft SQL sysadmin credentials.
 ```sh